 Nov.
 23, 2021

 Colin Powell feared that his obituary would read: “Colin Powell sold Americans on going to war in Iraq based on intelligence that turned out to be bogus.”
 And what he feared came true immediately after the former secretary of state, chairman of the Joint Chiefs of Staff, and national security advisor passed away in October.
-The New York Times obituary, written by Eric Schmidt, a white man, led with this.
+The New York Times obituary, written by Eric Schmitt, a white man, led with this.
 Bradley Graham, a white man, followed suit in the Washington Post.
 And Spencer Ackerman, another white man, didn’t hold back either, titling his remembrance “The Only Man Who Could Have Stopped the Iraq War is Dead.”

 Colin Powell was afraid, precisely because he also knew he (and, sadly, it is almost always “he”) who holds the pen controls perspective.
 And in the case of foreign policy and national security reporting, that perspective is all too white and male.

 White men are what continue to make up the foreign policy establishment, and continue to dominate discussions and decisions.
 Indeed, they have made room for “diversity,” so that the surface appears more inclusive.
 But as Colin Powell’s obituaries show, they have failed to recognize, understand, and, much less, internalize their white male privilege that continues to skew power and perspective in their favor — and ignore the challenges, the slights, the microaggressions, and outright racism and sexism that everyone else faces.